inesbroto/MLSP_25_bit__baseline/README.md

- # BIT Data Competition 2025 - Baseline Implementation
+ # BodyInTransit Data Competition at MLSP@2025 - Baseline Implementation

- **Repository for the MLSP Congress 2025 Classification Challenge**
+ **Repository for the BiT Data Challenge**
  **Competition Website**: [https:bodyintransit.eu/bit-data-competition/](https:bodyintransit.eu/bit-data-competition/)

  ---

  ## Overview
  This repository provides a PyTorch baseline implementation for participants of the MLSP 2025 "Body in Transit" (BIT) Data Competition.
 The code includes:
- - Data loading and preprocessing scripts
+ - Data loading
- - A simple model architecture template
+ - A simple model architecture for the baseline competition result
  - Training (`train.py`) and inference (`test.py`) pipelines
  - Submission formatting utilities for the competition